Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 Biogas generate electricity

-Anaerobic fermentation of livestock excrements generates biogas, of which more than 60% is methane, a greenhouse gas.
+Anaerobic fermentation of livestock waste generates biogas, of which more than 60% is methane, a greenhouse gas.
 According to the IPCC 2007 report, the potential of methane to cause greenhouse effect and global warming is 25 times than that of carbon dioxide.

 Therefore, collecting and utilizing biogas not only reduce greenhouse gas emissions but can also serve as a more stable source of bioenergy.
 After different levels of purification and recovery, biogas can be used for electricity generation, heating, and vehicle fuel.